-After obtaining and reviewing all necessary information, the Employment Relations DivisionHuman Resources will issue a determination as to whether there is probable cause to believe that the charged party has violated any of the County's equal employment opportunity policies.
+After obtaining and reviewing all necessary information, Human Resources will issue a determination as to whether there is probable cause to believe that the charged party has violated any of the County's equal employment opportunity policies.
 The complainant and the charged party will be informed in writing of the determination.

-If the Employment Relations Division Human Resources finds that there is probable cause, Human Resources, in consultation with Department management, will determine the appropriate corrective action to remedy the violation.
+If Human Resources finds that there is probable cause, Human Resources, in consultation with Department management, will determine the appropriate corrective action to remedy the violation.
 Corrective action for violations of County Equal Employment Opportunity, Workplace Harassment, and Retaliation Policies, includes, but is not limited to:

-• Discipline, up to and including removal, of the charged party pursuant to the County Discipline Policy (Section 13);

-- Mediation referral (Section 7.08);

-- Training (Section 13.10); and/or

-- Administrative transfers of employees to separate certain individuals.
+- Discipline, up to and including removal, of the charged party pursuant to the County Discipline Policy (Section 13); - Mediation referral (Section 7.08); - Training (Section 13.10); and/or - Administrative transfers of employees to separate certain individuals.